 Notice I’ve highlighted the passives below.
 Do this action on each early draft you write so you see the culprits and can immediately correct.

 OLD VERSION.
-Case Study.
+Case Study (Notice the many linking verbs in these sentences).
 Jim is a 50 year old patient of mine who is the owner of a large home construction company.
 He came to me because despite being prescribed testosterone by his personal physician, (30 words) he continued to experience significant sluggishness and lethargy.
 He was also developing aches and pains and was worried he was developing arthritis.

 NEW VERSION.
 My 50 year old patient, owner of a large construction company, sought me out after his doctor prescribed testosterone.
 (19 words In all–active voice and reasonable sentence length.)

 Edit this #1 writing mistake for nonfiction sooner than later.
 When you correct it sooner, your writing shows your enthusiasm and is easy and fast to read.
 That’s what your ideal targeted audience wants.
 If they want easy and fast, give it to them!

 Wonder what writing mistake you make and want some help on?

 Just email me.
 Put mistake in subject line and we’ll see what solutions will work.

 Want to join my Fast Track Entrepreneurs Knowledge Bank?
 And get my free 30 page ebook,”10 Essential Steps to Writing a Book Your Ideal Audience will Love.”

 - Changing the Way We Do Business in 2018 - January 8, 2018